Raspberry Pi Model B: the $35 single-board computer that democratised computing

 • SD card as primary storage

-• 40 GPIO pins (26 in early versions) for hardware interfacing
+• 26 GPIO pins for hardware interfacing

 • 5V micro-USB power, ~5 W consumption